You shall know the truth and the truth shall set you free

 Being “filled” (not baptized) with the Holy Spirit ‘again’ is not the actual, once-off Baptism with the Spirit at salvation.
 The context explains that in praying this prayer these disciples surrendered themselves to a greater degree to God’s cause and will, giving the indwelling Spirit free reign in their souls and lives.
-The result was boldness to keep on fulfilling the commission of Christ, and “the Lord worked with them, confirming the Word through the accompanying signs,” simply because they asked, believed, and obeyed Him, (Mark.
+The result was more boldness to keep on fulfilling the commission of Christ, and “the Lord worked with them, confirming the Word through the accompanying signs,” simply because they asked, believed, and obeyed Him, (Mark.
 16:16-20.)

-Question: “Why do you have a problem with the evidence of speaking in tongues, if you believe in the Holy Spirit baptism?”
+Question: “Why do you have a problem with the evidence of speaking in tongues, if you believe in the Holy-Spirit baptism?”

-Answer: I do not have a ‘problem’ with any of the Scriptural gifts of the Holy Spirit such as tongues, true prophecy, the miracle of healing, etc. Like someone said, “The problem is that the Pentecostal/Charismatic Movement changed God’s Scriptural gift of tongues into the so-called validation of a strange re-baptism, which they credit to the Holy Spirit.”
-Their perversion of the Scriptural Baptism with the Holy Spirit and His wonderful gifts is barefaced witchcraft against the Highest God.
-Incredibly, the Pentecostal/Charismatic commentators of the Spirit Filled Bible themselves, faced with the truth of God’s eternal Word, had to place this ‘baptism,’ which allegedly occur “at some time after conversion” and which is so insistently imposed on all their members, in true Scriptural perspective.
+Answer: I do not have a ‘problem’ with any of the Scriptural gifts of the Holy Spirit such as tongues, true prophecy, the miracle of healing, etcetera.
+Like someone said, “The problem is that the Pentecostal/Charismatic Movement changed God’s Scriptural gift of tongues into the so-called validation of a strange re-baptism, which they credit to the Holy Spirit.”
+Their perversion of Jesus’ Scriptural Baptism with the Holy Spirit and His wonderful gifts is barefaced witchcraft against the Highest God.
+Incredibly, the Pentecostal/Charismatic commentators of the Spirit Filled Bible 1991 version themselves, faced with the truth of God’s eternal Word, had to place this ‘baptism,’ which allegedly occur “at some time after conversion” and which is so insistently imposed on all their members, in true Scriptural perspective.

 Question: “Where did the Baptism in the Holy Spirit with the evidence of speaking in tongues originate?”